yupferris/FSharpWorkshop/README.md

  - __Windows, Mac + Linux from the command prompt:__ Locate the FSharp.Charting[.Gtk].dll file, either in the installed NuGet package directory (most likely under the lib/net40 directory), or from the binary or source release build.
-Fire up __fsi__ and ender the following lines (_note that all of the "[.Gtk]" text instances are only necessary if you're using FSharp.Charting.Gtk.dll_):
+Fire up __fsi__ and enter the following lines (_note that all of the "[.Gtk]" text instances are only necessary if you're using FSharp.Charting.Gtk.dll_):

     ```